David Hirst (footballer): Sheffield Wednesday

 On 11 August 1986, he signed for Sheffield Wednesday.
 He was brought to Wednesday by then manager Howard Wilkinson, just before the start of the 1986–87 season.
 The fee was £250,000.
 Barnsley's financial troubles saw the young striker sold.
 His Owls debut came against Charlton Athletic which was the first game of the season as Wednesday began the season away in a 1–1 First Division draw on 23 August 1986.
 However the following week he made his Hillsborough debut as a substitute against Everton in front of over 33,000 and he scored within minutes of entering the field.
 He would go on to make 21 league appearances that season, scoring six goals.
 By 1988–89 he was firmly established in the first team.

 He became a firm favourite and an idol of the Wednesday supporters, scoring 149 goals in 358 appearances during his eleven years at the club.
 He was capped three times for England, and scored once.
 He even managed to score and keep a clean sheet in the same match, (a 2–0 victory over Manchester City in January 1990) after he replaced an injured Kevin Pressman in goal.

 In 1991, Hirst scored 32 goals as Wednesday were promoted back to the First Division at the first attempt, including a 4-goal haul against Hull City (a 5–1 win) on 1 September 1990.
 This form led to him being called up for the England B international against Switzerland, in which he scored both England goals in a 2–1 win.
 He was subsequently called into the full England squad for the tour of Australasia.
+He helped the Owls finish third in the league in 1992, and finish seventh in three of the first five seasons of the Premier League, as well as enjoying a few more cup runs.